Monobank (Ukraine): Jar (Banka)

 Jar (Banka) is a savings service from monobank, launched in 2019.
 The feature allows users to set aside money from everyday expenses into a separate account and use it for planned purchases.

-Joint savings were implemented simultaneously, allowing users to add money to another person's Jar (Banka) via a link.
-The feature was designed for collecting funds for gifts and joint purchases but had low popularity at the initial stage due to an inconvenient replenishment process.

 In 2022, after the start of the full-scale war, Jar (Banka) unexpectedly gained widespread use for collecting funds for military and humanitarian needs.
 The Jar (Banka) link proved faster and more convenient than traditional fund requisites.

 In response to this change in usage scenario, monobank simplified the replenishment process by adding Apple Pay, Google Pay, the ability to top up from other banks' cards without fees, and a unique card number for each Jar (Banka).
 This made the service a key fundraising tool in Ukraine.
 The service is improved daily: adding raffles among donors, smartphone widgets, social media templates, and IBAN details.

 In May 2024, monobank created the "Friendly Collections" feature.
 This is a format where many people collect funds for one goal, dividing the total collection amount among themselves into their small Jars (Bankas).
-The difference is that it's now an official function that eliminates micromanagement: organizers of "Friendly Collections" don't need to worry whether all friends have transferred their collected amounts.
-And if someone resonates with a collection, they can join even without the organizer's involvement.

 monobusiness

 On July 22, 2024, monobusiness was launched.
 It offers fully remote account opening for legal entities with free payments to accounts at any bank and a single tariff of ₴1000/month.
 Clients receive 14% annual interest on balances from ₴100,000 throughout the day (the interest rate depends on the NBU key rate).
-Features of the service include:
+In September 2024, a convenient accountant's dashboard with a built-in Solitaire game was introduced.